10 Barbeque Mistakes To Avoid

 What is Indirect Grilling?

 Indirect grilling is a barbecue technique that divides the grill’s heat in two zones.
 The coals are placed on one side of the grill, and the other side is left without direct access to the heat.
-This allows you to cook food slowly without having direct access to the flame.
+This allows you to cook food slowly with low heat without having direct access to the flame.

 Why Does Food Stick to My Grill?

 Food sticks to a dirty grill, so you should clean the grill before each use.
 This can be done by using a grill spray cleaner.
-Or, you can heat up your grill, scrape the grates using a wire brush when they are hot, and lightly oil them before placing your food.
+Or, you can heat up your grill, scrape the grill grates using a wire grill brush when they are hot, and lightly oil them before placing your food.

 Should You Grill with the Lid Open or Closed?

 Quick-cooking foods (like vegetables, shrimp, or thin steaks) can be grilled directly over the flames with the grill open.
 If you are grilling using an indirect heat method, you want to close the lid.
 This is especially true if you are cooking thick steaks or bone-in chicken.

 Why Should You Use a Meat Thermometer?

 A meat thermometer checks the doneness of your meat.
 This allows you to cook it to a perfectly-cooked temperature every time.
 You can insert the thermometer before the grilling begins.
 Always insert the thermometer into the center of the thickest part of the meat, away from any bones, fat, or gristle.

 How Often Do You Add Charcoal to a Grill?